oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

   }
 ]
 ```
-The same Record values are serialized using *compact* JSON data format as:
+The same Record values are serialized using *compact* JSON data format (where the columns
+are 1: name, 2: state, 3: latitude, 4: longitude) as:
 ```json
 [
   ["St. Louis", "Missouri", "38.627003", "-90.199402"],
   ["Seattle", "Washington", "47.60621", "-122.33207"]
 ]
 ```
-If Location is a Map type, it would always be serialized as key:value pairs
+If Location is a Map type, its instances are always serialized as key:value pairs
 regardless of data format.

 **